 2016 Incentive Plan.
 In the fiscal year ended December 31, 2016, we adopted the 2016 Incentive Plan ("2016 Plan").
-Under the 2016 Plan, we may grant awards up to an aggregate amount of shares equal to the sum of: (i) 2,250 shares of Class A common stock (subject to adjustment in the event of stock splits and other similar events), plus (ii) such additional number of shares of Class A common stock (up to 2,723 shares) as is equal to the sum of the number of shares of Class A common stock Incentive Plan ("2006 Plan") immediately prior to the expiration of the 2006 Plan and the number of shares of Class A common stock subject to awards granted under the 2006 Plan that expire or otherwise result in shares not being issued.
+Under the 2016 Plan, we may grant awards up to an aggregate amount of shares equal to the sum of: (i) 2,250 shares of Class A common stock (subject to adjustment in the event of stock splits and other similar events), plus (ii) such additional number of shares of Class A common stock (up to 2,723 shares) as is equal to the sum of the number of shares of Class A common stock that remained available for grant under the 2006 Stock Incentive Plan ("2006 Plan") immediately prior to the expiration of the 2006 Plan and the number of shares of Class A common stock subject to awards granted under the 2006 Plan that expire or otherwise result in shares not being issued.

-As of December 31, 2022, there were 797 Class A common stock equivalents available for future grant under the 2016 Plan, inclusive of additional Class A common stock equivalents that were previously issued under terminated plans and have become available for grant because such awards expired or otherwise resulted in shares not being issued.
+As of December 31, 2023, there were 616 Class A common stock equivalents available for future grant under the 2016 Plan, inclusive of additional Class A common stock equivalents that were previously issued under terminated plans and have become available for grant because such awards expired or otherwise resulted in shares not being issued.

-Our equity awards granted consist of stock options, restricted stock, restricted stock units and market-based performance stock units.
+Our equity awards granted primarily consist of stock options, restricted stock awards, restricted stock units and market-based performance stock units.

 Stock options are granted at a price equal to the prevailing fair value of our Class A common stock at the date of grant.
-Generally, stock options granted have a term not to exceed ten years and vest over a one year to five year period from the date of grant.
+Generally, stock options granted have a term not to exceed ten years and vest over a one year to five-year period from the date of grant.

-The fair value of each stock option granted is estimated using a Black-Scholes option-pricing model, which requires extensive use of accounting judgment and financial estimation, including estimates of: the expected term, calculated based on the weighted average historical life of the vested stock options, giving consideration to vesting schedules and historical exercise patterns; the risk-free interest rate, based on the U.S. Treasury yield curve for the period of the expected life of the stock option; and the expected volatility, calculated using the weekly historical volatility of our Class A common stock over the expected life of the stock option.
+The fair value of each stock option granted is estimated using a Black-Scholes option-pricing model, which uses a risk-free interest rate, based on the U.S. Treasury yield curve for the period of the expected life of the stock option; and requires extensive use of accounting judgment and financial estimation, including estimates of: the expected term, calculated based on the weighted average historical life of the vested stock options, giving consideration to vesting schedules and historical exercise patterns; and the expected volatility, calculated using the weekly historical volatility of our Class A common stock over the expected life of the stock option.

-Restricted stock and restricted stock units are granted at a price equal to the fair value of our Class A common stock at the date of grant.
+Restricted stock awards and restricted stock units are granted at a price equal to the fair value of our Class A common stock at the date of grant.
 The fair value of each market-based performance stock unit is estimated using a Monte Carlo pricing model, which requires extensive use of accounting judgment and financial estimation, including the estimated share price appreciation plus the value of dividends of our Class A common stock as compared to the Russell 2000 Index over the requisite service period.

-Restricted stock granted to non-employee directors vest incrementally over a three year period beginning on the first anniversary of the date of grant.
+Restricted stock awards granted to non-employee directors vest incrementally over a three-year period beginning on the first anniversary of the date of grant.
 Restricted stock units granted to non-employee directors vest in full on the first anniversary of the grant date.
 Restricted stock units vest incrementally over an identified service period beginning on the grant date based on continued employment.
 Market-based performance stock units vest at a future date following the grant date and are based on the attainment of performance targets and market achievements.